Investing

 | CoreShares Total World | Global stocks (developed + emerging) | 0.35% |

-A simple strategy: invest monthly into a global ETF (like Satrix MSCI World) through your TFSA.
-This gives you exposure to the world's biggest companies (Apple, Microsoft, Amazon, etc.) while your contributions are automated and tax-free.
+A simple strategy that works: invest monthly into a global ETF (like Satrix MSCI World) through your TFSA.
+This gives you exposure to the world's biggest companies — Apple, Microsoft, Amazon, the lot — while your contributions are automated and tax-free.
+Set it, forget it, braai in peace.

 JSE Stocks